DJ's, actors and musicians

 Services to client

 The first step is to gather all the relevant information from the client.
 Information required could be found in the following documentation: year-end salary statement from all the employers (Dutch, U.S. and UK); all the royalty statements received in the applicable tax year, year-end financial statements (U.S., Dutch, UK and other bank statements); copies of the previous year U.S. and Dutch tax returns, copy of the Dutch tax return for the reporting year.

 For the FBAR forms, we need to know the highest account value of each non-U.S. (bank) account for each year.

 Once the information is gathered (timeliness depends on the client) we start with the preparation of the U.S. tax return.
 In this step we ask additional questions that may arise while examining the documentation and information received, for example, clarifying the source of royalties.

 2.Assessing the information and preparing the tax return

 From the information received it can be concluded that the client’s tax home is in the Netherlands.
-Client is entitled to exclude from his gross income the amount of his foreign earned income up to the prescribed amount.
+The client is entitled to exclude from his gross income the amount of his foreign earned income up to the prescribed amount.
 The form 2555 is used to figure the foreign earned income (and housing cost) exclusion.
-Client also has to report royalties and residuals received from all the sources.
-While performing as a self-employed, we had to distinguish between business income and employment income, depedning on what kind of contract was signed.
+The client also has to report royalties and residuals received from all the sources.
+While performing as a self-employed, we had to distinguish between business income and employment income, depending on what kind of contract was signed.